modelix/modelix/README.md

 At this time there are no builds or releases available.
 You have to clone the repo to use modelix.

+# How to run modelix

+You can run modelix locally and in the Google cloud.
+The details are described [https://github.com/modelix/modelix/wiki/Running-Modelix](on this wiki page).

 # Editing the sources